 - At skin – Goat Dung, Cows horn, long pepper, metallic rode

 - For muscle–metallic instruments

 - For Bone, joints, and vessels-honey, jaggery, and oil/ghee

 Ksharakarama: Caustic application

 Leech therapy is a type of bloodletting widely used to treat skin and blood-related disorders.
 It is very effective in managing varicose veins, non-healing ulcers, alopecia( loss of hair from the scalp), abnormal pigmentation, or local pathology of the skin, and can be in healthy individuals as regimental therapy.
-According to the concept of Ayurveda Leech sucks the impure blood which then after the body compensates itself with pure blood which reverses the pathology of related disorders.
-Multiple types and their morphological character to identify usable and non-usable leeches are available in Sushruta Samhita.
+According to the concept of Ayurveda Leech sucks the impure blood which then after the body compensates itself with pure blood reverses the pathology of related disorders.
+Multiple types and their morphological characteristics to identify usable and non-usable leeches are available in Sushruta Samhita.